fleetdm/fleet/docs/Configuration/configuration-files/README.md

 ### Scripts for teams

-List of saved script that can be run on hosts that are part of the team.
+List of saved scripts that can be run on hosts that are part of the team.

 - Default value: none
 - Config file format: